 4. Professional Cleaning

-You may have left your previous property spick and span, but you could be arriving to a property that’s a bit less pristine.
-Depending on how long the property has been empty – and the previous residents – your new home may be dusty and dirty before you’ve even arrived.
-Between post-move exhaustion and the fact that your vacuum is still stuck in a box somewhere, many opt for a professional cleaning at the start of the occupancy.
+You may have left your previous home spick and span, but you could be arriving at a property that’s a bit less pristine.
+Depending on how long the property has been empty your new home may be dusty and dirty before you’ve even arrived.
+Between post-move exhaustion and the fact that your vacuum is still stuck in a box somewhere, many opt for a professional cleaning at the start of their occupancy.

 Â